Knowing Your Rights

 * People with disabilities may also be eligible to other concessions.

-Contact Centrelink (Department of Human Services) for further information.
+Contact Centrelink and Services Australia for further information.

 Other legislation